FlutterAddict/FlutterStudio/README.md

 ## To-do:
+- [ ] Dev.
+Blog, Versions its up to, Changelog, Gitmoji
 - [ ] Add screenshots and visuals when appropiate
 - [ ] Add content loading placeholder
 - [ ] Normalize AppBar tabs and Drawer tabs and optimize its code